vandre-sales/meliva-ds/docs/docs/components/card.md

 ### Card with Header

 Headers can be used to display titles and more.
-Use the `with-header` attribute to add a header to the card.
+If using SSR, you need to also use the `with-header` attribute to add a header to the card (if not, it is added automatically).

 ```html {.example}
 <wa-card with-header class="card-header">